 So, we calculate that

 Finally, we must check that we use the correct units for our answer.
-The perimeter was given in meters and we were asked to find the length in meters so we conclude that the length is 6 m.
+The perimeter was given in metres and we were asked to find the length in metres so we conclude that the length is 6 m.